FAQ schema is one of the simplest and most effective ways to improve your site’s visibility across Google, AI search engines, and voice assistants.

 And the payoff?
 Totally worth it.

-It’s rewarding, also.
-72.6% of all websites ranking on the first page of a search use some type of schema.
+It’s rewarding, also, 72.6% of all websites now utilise some form of schema to improve their ranking in search results.
+Ranking on the first page of a search often requires the use of some type of schema, such as FAQ schema markup.

-Yet, despite this, only 0.3% of websites even use it.
+Yet, despite this, only 0.3% of websites utilise FAQ schema to achieve increased visibility in search results even use it.

 What is Structured Data for FAQs

-FAQ structured data is a particular form of schema that highlights FAQs—those frequently asked questions—directly in the search engine results pages (SERPs).
+FAQ structured data is a particular form of schema that highlights FAQs, those frequently asked questions, directly in the search engine results pages (SERPs), potentially as featured snippets.

 Q&A vs FAQ Schema

-• Q&A schema is designed for pages where users ask questions and receive multiple answers.
+- Q&A schema is designed for pages where users ask questions and receive multiple answers, often highlighted as featured snippets in search results.

 Both are great but serve completely different purposes.
-FAQ is for websites for businesses, blogs, etc. Q&A is more for community forums.
+FAQ is for websites for businesses, blogs, etc., and can significantly enhance the visibility of search results in Google’s rich results.
+Q&A is more for community forums.

 Why is FAQ Structured Data Important?

 FAQ structured data is crucial for a couple of big reasons.
-First, it gives your site more SERP real estate.
+First, it gives your site more SERP real estate and can enhance your chances of appearing in Google’s rich results.
 More space on the results page generally means more clicks and a higher CTR, which are great signals for Google and other search engines.

 Second, it enhances user experience.
 When users can find answers to their questions directly within the SERPs, it saves them time and effort.
 This makes search engines happy because it keeps users on their platform longer, which in turn, means more ad revenue for them.